strongloop/strongloop.com2/_posts/2019-05-08-building-an-online-game-with-loopback-4-pt2.md

 #### Repository

-Run `lb4 repository` in your project root.
+Run `lb4 repository` at your project root.

 ```
 ?
 Please select the datasource MongoDatasource